axelvaldez/radical-companies/_posts/radical-model/2022-10-24-google-goes-radical.markdown

    width="70%"
    alt="">
  </div>
- <p>A <span class="_paradigm">Radical</span> Google co-owner could have earned a total of over $18M over that time.
-As people who co-owned the company, the 2004 Googlers might have chosen to grow the company differently.
+ <p>A <span class="_paradigm">Radical</span> rGoogle co-owner could have earned a total of over $18M over that time.
+As people who co-owned the company, the 2004 rGooglers might have chosen to grow the company differently.
 Decentralized rGoogle might have grown meteorically.
 This would also increase profit per co-owner because there&rsquo;d be no empires (<em>i.e.</em>, <span class="_paradigm">Fiat</span> hierarchy) to grow.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>